Dual Channel RoboClaw Quick Start Guide

 Figure 7: Power wired to the 30A RoboClaw.

-4. Connect a micro USB cable between the RoboClaw and a computer.
+1. Once power has been connected to the RoboClaw, turn the power source on to power the RoboClaw.
+Connect a micro USB cable between the RoboClaw and a computer running Windows 10 or 11.
 The USB cable does not supply power to the RoboClaw.

-5. Next, the USB driver and Motion Studio must be installed on the computer in use.
+Next, the USB driver and Motion Studio must be installed on the computer in use.
 Motion Studio is used to configure and test RoboClaw motor controllers.
-Motion Studio is compatible with Windows 7, 8 and 10.
-See this article for instruction on installing the USB drive and Motion Studio.
+See this application note for instructions on installing the USB driver and Motion Studio.

 Figure 8: Installation of the USB driver.

-6. Open Motion Studio and connect the RoboClaw by clicking “Connect Selected Unit” in the upper left-hand side of the application.
+1. Open Motion Studio and connect the RoboClaw by clicking “Connect Selected Unit” in the upper left-hand side of the application.
 Click on PWM Settings in the left-hand side of the application.
-Locate the sliders for motor one and motor two.
+Locate the sliders for motor 1 and motor 2.
 Move each slider up and down and make sure the motors respond when moving the sliders.
 A motor should turn in the forward direction when moving the slider up and backwards when moving the slider down.
-If a motor does not move the proper direction power down the RoboClaw and reverse the motor connections for that channel or reverse the motor direction in the General Settings window.
+If a motor does not move the proper direction, power down the RoboClaw and reverse the motor connections for that channel or reverse the motor direction in the General Settings window.
 Repeat this step until each motor operates properly.

 Figure 9: The motor control sliders.

-While still in the PWM Settings windows locate the text boxes at the top of the application labeled “M1 Encoder” and “M2 Encoder”.
-Move the slider for a motor channel up and check to see if the encoder code is increasing in a positive direction.
+2. If encoders have been wired to the RoboClaw, they must be tested in Motion Studio; if encoders are not being used, skip this step.
+While still in the PWM Settings window, locate the text boxes at the top of the application labeled “M1 Encoder” and “M2 Encoder”.
+Move the slider for a motor channel up and check that the encoder count is increasing in a positive direction.
 Then move the slider down and check that the encoder count is decreasing.
 Repeat for the second motor if it is being used.
-If the count direction is not correct reverse the encoder signal lines on the pin header.
-Remember, EN1 is for motor channel one and EN2 is for motor channel 2.
+If the count direction is not correct, reverse the encoder signal lines on the pin header.
+Remember, EN1 is for motor channel 1 and EN2 is for motor channel 2.

 Figure 10: The encoder counts are at the top of the application window.

-8. Next, the encoder and motor combination must be tuned for velocity control or position control.
-If encoders are not being used skip this step.
-See this article for instructions on tuning.
-We also have a tutorial video available here.
+3. Next, the encoder and motor combination must be tuned for velocity control or position control.
+If encoders are not being used, skip this step.
+See this application note for instructions on tuning.

 Figure 11: The location of the control mode setting.

-10. More information on using each mode can be found in our application notes.
+More information on using each mode can be found in our application notes.
 Some additional wiring and software configuration must be done for some modes.
-Below are links to the relevant articles.